kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.4.1 (230) - Feb 28, 2020

+This app version fixes an issue where the app data was missing a lap marker between the warmup and workout.

 ## App version 2.4.0 (229) - Feb 27, 2020

 This version updates the Garmin FIT library to fix upload errors to third-party sites.